France vs Morocco, World Cup 2022 semi-final: team news, kick-off time and TV channel

 When is France vs Morocco

-This is the second of the semi-finals.
-It's on Wednesday 14 December, at Al Bayt Stadium.
-The first semi-final is the day before at the Lusail Stadium.
+Theirs is the second of the semi-finals, taking place on Wednesday December 14, at Al Bayt Stadium.
+The first semi-final, between Argentina and Croatia, took place on December 13, at the Lusail Stadium.

 What time is kick-off?